-Smith Micro transfers software licenses to its customers on a royalty free, non-exclusive, non-transferrable, limited use basis during the term of the agreement.
-In some instances, the Company performs customization services to ensure the software operates within its customer's operating platforms as well as the operating platforms of the mobile devices used by their end customers, before transferring the license.
-Revenue related to these services is recognized at a point in time upon acceptance of the software license by the customer.
+Smith Micro grants certain software licenses to its customers on a royalty free, non-exclusive, non-transferable, limited use basis during the term of the agreement.
+In some instances, the Company performs integration services to ensure the software operates within its customer's operating platforms as well as the operating platforms of the mobile devices used by their end customers, before transferring the license.
+Revenue related to these services is recognized at a point in time upon acceptance of the licensed software by the customer.
 The Company also earns usage-based revenue on its platforms.
-Usage based revenue is generated based on active licenses used by Smith Micro's customer's end customers, the provision of hosting services, revenue share based on media placements on Smith Micro's platform and use of the Company's cloud-based services.
-Smith Micro recognizes usage-based revenue when the Company has completed its performance obligation and has the right to invoice the customer.
-This revenue is generally recognized monthly or quarterly.
-Finally, the Company ratably recognizes revenue over the contract period when customers pay in advance of service delivery.
+The Company's contracts with the certain customers may include promises to transfer multiple products and services.
+Smith Micro's cloud-based service includes a software solution license integrated with cloud-based services.
+Judgment is required to determine whether the software license is considered distinct and accounted for separately, or not distinct and accounted for together with the cloud service and recognized over time.
+Smith Micro does not allow its customers to take possession of the software solution, and since the utility of the license comes from the cloud-based services that are provided, the Company considers the software license and the cloud-based services to be a single performance obligation.
+Usage based revenue is generated based on licenses used by Smith Micro's customer's active subscribers' access and usage of Smith Micro's software licenses and cloud-based services on Smith Micro's platforms, the provision of hosting services, and revenue share based on media placements on Smith Micro's platform.
+Smith Micro recognizes usage-based revenue is generally recognized monthly or quarterly.
+Finally, the Company ratably recognizes usage-based revenue over the contract period when customers pay in advance of service delivery.